Linuxfabrik/monitoring-plugins/check-plugins/huawei-dorado-sfp/README.md

                         which is why this defaults to not alerting.
 Default: ok
   --lengthy             Extended reporting.
-  --match MATCH         Filter by optical modules.
+  --match MATCH         Limit to optical modules.
 Filter by this Python
                         regular expression.
 Case-sensitive by default; use
                         `(?i)` for case-insensitive matching.
 Can be specified multiple times.
-Examples: `(?i)example` to match
+If both `--match` and `--ignore` are given, an item must match `--match` AND not match `--ignore` to be reported (include first, exclude second).
+Examples: `(?i)example` to match "example"
-                        "example" regardless of case. `^(?!.*example).*$` to
-                        match any string except "example" (negative
+                        regardless of case. `^(?!.*example).*$` to match any string except "example" (negative lookahead).
+The
-                        lookahead).
-The regex is anchored at the start of the string (Python `re.match`) and is matched against the module identifier, its location, vendor, model and serial number, so prefix with `.*` to match anywhere.
+                        regex is anchored at the start of the string (Python `re.match`) and is matched against the module identifier, its location, vendor, model and serial number, so prefix with `.*` to match anywhere.
                         Default: None
   --no-insecure         Verify the TLS certificate against the system trust
                         store, overriding the insecure default of this check.